BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

     self.cap = self.Block(DecouplingCapacitor(capacitance=0.1*uFarad(tol=0.2)))
 ```

-> Our design model requires a tolerance for all parts.
+> The design model requires a tolerance for all parts.
 > We've chosen a default loose 20% tolerance for decoupling capacitors.

 For the ports, because these are intermediate ports, they must not have parameters (be `empty()`).